 What to serve with Tater Tot Chicken Casserole

-How to Store Ground Chicken Casserole
+How to store Chicken Tater Tot Casserole

 To store Buffalo chicken casserole, remove to an airtight container and let it come to room temperature, then refrigerate for up to 5 days.
 To reheat, place in an oven proof baking dish and cook for 15 minutes at 350º or until the tater tops are crispy.